mariohernandez/mariohernandezio/src/blog/responsive-images-guide.md

 ---
 date: "2023-10-09"
-title: "Managing Images in Drupal, a complete guide"
+title: "Responsive images in Drupal, a complete guide"
-tags: ['drupal','images','media']
+tags: ['drupal','responsive-images']
 draft: false
 featured: true
 featuredImage: "/images/emily-bernal.webp"
-featuredImageAlt: "Person confronted with two paths to choose from"
+featuredImageAlt: "A book, tablet, mouse, keyboard and monitor on a desktop"
 featuredImageCredit: "Emily Bernal"
 featuredImageCreditUrl: "https://unsplash.com/@emilybernal"
 summary: "The challenge is finding the balance between enhancing the look of your website through the use of images without sacrificing the performance of your website."